cagartner/me/README.md

 # Carlos Augusto Gartner
 _____

-Full-stack Web Developer desde 2011 com experiências em diversos tipos de projetos WEB.
-Atualmente estou trabalhando como Frontend Engineer na Trezo Soluções Web principalmente com lojas da plataforma Magento.
+Senior Full-stack Web Developer, I became developer in 2011 when i started work at WE3 Online, I've experience with Development of Sites, Web Applications, Hot Sites, Facebook Apps and e-Commerces.

+Now I'm Frontend Engineer at Trezo, working with Magento e-Commerces in development of new stores, modules and e-commerce services.

+I'm actually in love with Laravel and Worpress Woocommerce and Javascripts languages like AngularJS and VueJS

-## Jogo Rápido
+## Skills
 _____

-* Linguagem Back-End:
+* Back-End:
   * PHP
     * Frameworks:
       * Zend Framework 2
-      * Laravel (Avançado)
+      * Laravel (Advanced)
       * Slim
     * CMS:
-      * Wordpress (Avançado)
+      * Wordpress (Advanced)
     * E-commerce:
-      * Magento (Sênior)
+      * Magento (Advanced)
       * Woocommerce

 * Front-End: